tiangolo/blog-posts/deploying-fastapi-apps-with-https-powered-by-traefik/README.md

 ## Start the stacks

-There are many approaches for putting your code and Docker images in your server.
+There are many approaches for putting your code and Docker images on your server.

 You could have a very sophisticated Continuous Integration system.
 But for this example using a simple `rsync` would be enough.